-The Mandalorian exclusive: First look inside season 2
+The Mandalorian exclusive: An inside look at season 2

 The Emmy-nominated Star Wars sensation returns with a new galaxy of adventure — and TV's biggest 16-inch star.